-Top Sites are a combination of your most recently and frequently visited sites, as well as the sites you’ve pinned.
+Your top sites are those you visit the most (a combination of your most recently and frequently visited sites), as well as the sites you’ve pinned.
 You can access your top sites from the drop-down list that appears when you click the address bar.
 If you’ve installed Firefox for the first time, it suggests top-ranked sites by default.

-When you start typing a search term in the address bar, you'll see icons for other search engines you can use:
+When you start typing a search term in the address bar, you'll see icons to search instead with: other search engines, Bookmarks, Tabs, or History.

-You can also choose a search engine by pressing Alt + ↓ or Alt + ↑option + ↓ or option + ↑ repeatedly.
+You can also choose a search type by pressing Alt + ↓ or Alt + ↑option + ↓ or option + ↑ repeatedly.

 For more information on using alternative search engines, see Change your default search settings in Firefox.